hajimen/p2ppcb_software/README.md

 ![Bob](https://user-images.githubusercontent.com/1212166/204481608-7f183b4c-1801-4136-88ea-a06abbbf45b7.jpg)

 **Bob** is the smallest and cheapest but lacks many functions.
+You can configure most thing with VIA <https://www.caniusevia.com/>.
+With Bob, you can live without QMK firmware configuration in most cases.

 ### Charlotte

 ![Charlotte](https://user-images.githubusercontent.com/1212166/204481740-dc1d4314-9420-4dec-b742-34981c9d06d9.jpg)

 If you need split keyboard / switch LED / Qwiic connector, **Charlotte** is recommended.
+If you go Charlotte, QMK firmware is a compulsory subject.

 (You might wonder how Charlotte uses I2C for split keyboards.
 I implemented I2C slave mode which ChibiOS doesn't have.
 The code is RP2040 only, sorry.)